Keeping cancer a secret

 In the psychiatrist’s office, Fann takes a similar approach.
 He validates a patient’s desire for privacy, whatever their reasons.
 Then, he explains that keeping their diagnosis fully secret may make it harder for them to ask for help when it’s needed — like getting a ride to treatment or grabbing a friendly ear to listen to fears, he said.

-A doctor’s advice
+A doctor’s advice on keeping cancer a secret

 “Holding stressful emotions inside without an outlet can lead to worsened stress, anxiety, depression and isolation,” Fann said.
 “I often ask, ‘Wouldn’t you want to know if someone you knew got a similar diagnosis?’
 I acknowledge that it’s a difficult thing to talk about and often help them brainstorm and role-play ways of bringing up the topic with others.”